 In 2010, not content with the blank walls of our home, Robert and I created a makeshift studio in our basement.
 My first attempt at painting involved applying paint using an eyedropper filled with acrylic…I was hooked.
 I loved the way paint flowed, blended and created hills and valleys of color.
 Within two years, our home’s walls were filled with abstract art.
 Our paintings were displayed frequently in group exhibitions and proudly grace the walls of lofts, condominiums and homes.

-In 2013 we moved to Vero Beach, Florida, where I became a partner in a fine art gallery, Gallery 14.
+In 2013 we moved to the east coast of Florida, where I was a partner in a fine art gallery, Gallery 14.
 My paintings were also shown in Miami’s art district, Wynnwood.
-We have recently moved to Tampa, Florida.

 Painting is like having a boyfriend , sometimes you stomp your feet in frustration and sometimes he makes you happy.
 I just know that my world would be empty without him!